 Following the creation of a dense point cloud (Section 1.2.3.4.3), photogrammetric software can convert the millions of data points into a continuous 3D surface known as a mesh.
 This process involves triangulating the points to form a polygonal framework that captures the shape and features of the surveyed scene.
 Once the mesh is generated, the software projects the original imagery onto the surface to create a photorealistic texture.
 This textured 3D model provides an immersive visualization, enabling more detailed analysis of structures, terrain, and other elements than would be possible through a 2D map alone.

 Another optional step, depending on the dataset, is the radiometric calibration of the data.
-However, this step becomes mandatory for multispectral and hyperspectral datasets, as it ensures the accuracy and usability of the radiometric information by compensating for sensor-specific biases and environmental conditions during data acquisition.
+However, this step becomes mandatory for multispectral and hyperspectral datasets, as it ensures the accuracy and usability of radiometric information by compensating for sensor-specific biases and environmental conditions during data acquisition.

 1.2.4 Remote Sensing applied to Coastal monitoring